vmware/photon/docs/Running-Photon-OS-on-Workstation.md

 - [Deploying a Containerized Application in Photon OS](#deploying-a-containerized-application-in-photon-os)
 - [Installing Photon OS 1.0](#installing-photon-os-10)

-**Note**: If you want to upgrade an existing Photon 1.0 VM, refer to the instructions in [Upgrading to Photon OS 2.0](https://github.com/vmware/photon/wiki/Upgrading-to-Photon-OS-2.0).
+**Note**: If you want to upgrade an existing Photon 1.0 VM, refer to the instructions in [Upgrading to Photon OS 2.0](Upgrading-to-Photon-OS-2.0.md).

 # About Photon OS

-Photon OS™ is an open source Linux container host optimized for cloud-native applications, cloud platforms, and VMware infrastructure.
+Photon OSâ„¢ is an open source Linux container host optimized for cloud-native applications, cloud platforms, and VMware infrastructure.
 Photon OS provides a secure run-time environment for efficiently running containers.
 For an overview, see  [https://vmware.github.io/photon/](https://vmware.github.io/photon/).

 # Requirements